-Mercer’s Swift believes that COVID-19 has largely shaped the digital transformation agendas of companies across the world.
-With a larger number of people working from their homes, the experience of employees with technology has become important, and a significant factor in completing tasks.
-COVID-19 has also had a significant impact on the digital transformation.
+Mercer’s Swift believes that COVID-19 has primarily shaped the digital transformation agendas of companies across the world.
+With a more significant number of people working from their homes, employees’ experience with technology has become important and a considerable factor in completing tasks.
+COVID-19 has also had a substantial impact on the digital transformation.

 Some of the ways how the pandemic has changed digital transformation are elaborated on in the paragraph for a clear understanding;

 - Accelerated Digital Adoption: During the pandemic, many businesses and organizations adopted digital technology to stay operated due to covid protocols.

 - Remote Work: It has been widely implemented worldwide.